 2.30 The housing stock within North Norfolk has more detached houses than other house types with the majority of houses owner occupied, either outright or with a loan or mortgage.
 Prices continue to increase for different types of house, except for Flats/ Maisonettes, shown in the table below.
-However, it is the smallest percentage rise, year on year, over the last 7 years.
+The table shows a peak in the period 2021/22.